Last updated

 We adhere to the following release schedule to keep our API predictable and manageable:

-Breaking changes releaseOne new minor release per year that includes breaking changes and is compatible with previous versions.This release is scheduled annually, providing developers with ample notice for significant updates.
+Breaking changes releaseOne new minor stable release per year that includes breaking changes and is compatible with previous versions.This release is scheduled annually (every Autumn), providing developers with ample notice for significant updates.
+Previews of new functionality may be available earlier in the Beta version.

 • Non-breaking changes are continuously rolled out throughout the year.